firstcontributions/first-contributions/README.md

 <img style="float: right;" src="https://firstcontributions.github.io/assets/Readme/submit-pull-request.png" alt="submit pull request" />

 Soon I'll be merging all your changes into the master branch of this project.
 You will get a notification email once the changes have been merged.
+In cases, where the changes donot create a conflict, it will get auto-merged by the bot.

 ## Where to go from here?